slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 During the same trip, I visited the Jaisalmer Fort, built in the dawn of the second millennia after Christ.
-During the thirteenth century, succumbing to the siege of the Mongol invader Alauddin, while all the women and children committed *Jahuar*—a ritual practice of mass self-immolation—the few surviving men left the fort to die in battle.
+During the thirteenth century, succumbing to the siege of the invader Alauddin, while all the women and children committed *Jahuar*—a ritual practice of mass self-immolation—the few surviving men left the fort to die in battle.